Exploring Zion National Park

 Elevation Gain - 150ft

 Trailhead Location - Just east of the Zion-Mount Carmel tunnel, start looking for parking and take any spot available.
 There are two small parking lots.
 It’s a short trail, so people are leaving all the time.
-But, the small parking lot does make it difficult to wait in for an open spot.
+But, the small parking lot does make it difficult to wait for an open spot.
 Another option is to keep driving and take the next pullout available, but that is going to add considerable distance to a short trail.
-Other advice would be to start here early in the morning, or a little bit before sunset when trails are typically less busy.
+Other advice would be to start here early in the morning, or plan to hike a little bit before sunset when trails are typically less busy.

 Return to Map